georgexyz19/inkscapetutorial.org/content/posts/extension5_hello_extension.md

 When we are working on a user extension, we can modify the Python code and click the `Apply` button to run the modified code.
-However, if we change the content in `.inx` file, we have to close and relaunch Inkscape for it to take effect.
+However, if we change the content in `.inx` file, we have to exit and restart Inkscape for the change to take effect.